Lincoln, Nebraska Guardianship Attorneys in Lancaster County

 Assisting With Your Guardianship and Conservatorship Matters in Lincoln, Nebraska in Lancaster County

-Lincoln, Nebraska and Lancaster County Guardianship and Conservatorship Answers
+Lincoln, Nebraska, and Lancaster County Guardianship and Conservatorship Answers

-Guardianships and conservatorships are legal protections for those who can no longer take care of their own affairs.
-They can be inquired about on behalf of people who are allegedly incompetent, addicted or disabled, as well as minors in certain scenarios.
+Guardianships and conservatorships are legal protections for individuals who can no longer manage their own affairs.
+They can be inquired about on behalf of people who are allegedly incompetent, addicted, or disabled, as well as minors in certain scenarios.
 Once a guardianship or conservatorship is awarded, that guardian now controls and protects that person, or his or her assets.
-There are many situations where a guardianship or conservatorship may be warranted, including the examples below:

 • A guardianship and conservatorship may be appropriate for a child with special needs when that child turns 18.
 These arrangements can ensure that a guardian or conservator can still make any critical decisions regarding the child’s medical care and finances.

-Each Lincoln, Nebraska Family is Different
+Each Lincoln, Nebraska Case is Different

-Each family throughout Lancaster County is different, but getting control over a person’s finances or bills can bring some peace of mind to those involved.
-They know that their loved one is protected from being taken advantage of financially and they can rest assured that the person will have assistance making difficult decisions that could endanger their well-being.
-However, there can often be hostility and strife when families go through guardianship proceedings, especially when certain family members are in disagreement about the steps to be taken.
-At Stange Law Firm, PC, we understand what families in Lincoln are facing.
-Our Lincoln, NE guardianship lawyers will work closely with you to make sure your rights and interests are protected.
-To learn more about the Lancaster County Family Court, please visit the following links:
+Each case throughout Lancaster County is different, but getting control over a person’s finances or bills can bring some peace of mind to those involved.
+They know that their loved one is protected from being taken advantage of financially, and they can rest assured that the person will have assistance making difficult decisions that could endanger their well-being.

 Schedule An Initial Consultation to Find Out More About Guardianship Attorneys in Lincoln, Nebraska in Lancaster County

-Lancaster County (Lincoln), Nebraska Office (402-204-5002): 421 S. 9th St., Suite 205, Lincoln, Nebraska 68508
+Lancaster County (Lincoln), Nebraska Office (402-204-5002): 770 N. Cotner Blvd, Suite 302, Lincoln, NE 68505

 ABOUT

-Representing Clients in Divorce & Family Matters
+Representing Clients in Family Matters

 We also handle many other family law matters, including but not limited to: